bigbluebutton/bigbluebutton.github.io/index.md

 In BigBlueButton there are only two types of users: a viewer or a moderator.

-A _viewer_ (typically the student) can chat, send/receive audio and video, respond to polls, display an emoji (such as raise hand), and participate in a breakout room.
+A _viewer_ (typically the student) can chat, send/receive audio and video, respond to polls, display an emoji (such as raise hand), and participate in a break out room.
 All normal user capabilities.

 A _moderator_ (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers (i.e. restrict them from doing private chat), and assign anyone (including themselves) the role of _presenter_.